1c7/srt-parser-2/README.md

 00:00:11,5440
 ```

-This is also wrong format, millisecond has 4 digit
+This is also wrong format, millisecond has 4 digit (should be 3)

 Or this: